mpoiriert/nucleus/src/Nucleus/Dashboard/README.md

 Actions will be visible in the menu unless specified otherwise.
 To hide an action from the menu use `menu=false` in the annotation.
 The menu property can also be a string which defines the parent menu item.
-By default it will be the controller's title.
+By default it will be the controller's menu.
 Multiple levels can be specified using slashes.

     @Action(menu=false)